Somehow-Qualified/stream-sites/README.md

 ## Connect Netlify CMS

-Before you can use the CMS, you need to do some config in Netlify.
+Before you can use the CMS, you need to do some configuration in Netlify.
 [They provide a very handy guide to get started.](https://www.netlify.com/docs/identity/)

-1. Once you’ve set up the site on Netlify, go to “Settings” > “Identity” and enable Identity.
+1. Once you’ve added the site to Netlify, go to “Settings” > “Identity” and enable Identity.

 2. Scroll down to the “Git Gateway” area, click “Enable Git Gateway” and follow the steps.